Safet Hadžić (politician): Biography

 Safet Hadžić was born in Strgačina near Rudo.
 Hadžić was 20 years old when his father died.
 Due to the poor economic situation in his hometown, he moved to Sarajevo in the 1970s, where he got a job at the Sarajevo Waterworks.
 He lived in Švrakino Selo.
-He had three children with his wife Džemila: Nezira, Almira, and Amila.
+He had three children with his wife Džemila: Nezir, Almira, and Amila.
 Hadžić opposed the one-party system of SFR Yugoslavia because of the legal provisions on religion.

 In the 1983 Sarajevo Process, where Muslim intellectuals were arrested and detained for publishing the Islamic Declaration, among whom was the future first president of the Republic of Bosnia and Herzegovina, Alija Izetbegović, Safet Hadžić organized the collection of funds to support the families of those arrested.

 After the outbreak of war in Slovenia and Croatia, Hadžić was one of the founders of the Patriotic League, which was later merged into the Army of the Republic of Bosnia and Herzegovina.
 He gathered officers leaving the Yugoslav People's Army and included them in the Patriotic League.
 He had an operational headquarters from where he issued orders.